 Data related to examples in Mastering Metrics

-I love this series by Dough Altman & Martin Bland: Statistics Notes in the British Medical Journal
+I like this series by Dough Altman & Martin Bland: Statistics Notes in the British Medical Journal

 A great collection of quasi-experimental design papers - Journal of Clinical Epidemiology: Quasi-Experimental Study Designs Series